thepiwo/ecrecover/README.md

 FFI export of Ethereum's ecrecover

 prerequisite:
-- a checked out copy of parity-ethereum (https://github.com/paritytech/parity-ethereum) checked out in the same directory this is
+- a checked out copy of parity-ethereum (https://github.com/paritytech/parity-ethereum) checked out in the same directory this is (i.e. it will be references as `../parity-ethereum`)

 to compile:
 `cargo build`